ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Apply the 12-factor principles

 The [twelve-factor app](https://12factor.net/) is a methodology for building cloud native applications and you should understand and apply it when moving applications to containers and orchestrating these via Kubernetes.
+When moving applications to the container world, you need to apply some of these 12-factor principles.

-Here are some of the key principles that apply to this tutorial:
+Here are some of the key principles:

 - **Codebase** - All source code and configuration files are tracked inside a version control system (e.g. a GIT repository).